Hackiez/FAKE-V-Bucks-Generator/README.md

 ## 🖥️ How to Use

+You can just copy the script and paste it in a new replit app and run it or you can do what ever the heck the rest of this says!

 1. **Clone or Download** this repository.
 2. Make sure you have **Python 3** installed.
 3. Run the script: